This guide explains how to start factory OS image restore utility on a Dell laptop with Windows Vista.

 At the next dialog box it will ask you for the user name and password.

-Select your name from the drop down menu (you have to have administrative rights on this laptop).
+Select your name from the drop down menu (you have to know the administrator password).
 Enter the password and press OK button.

 Click on the Dell Factory Image Restore option in the next box.